-Underwriting is the process through which a lender verifies your credit history, income, assets and liabilities before approving you for a home loan.
+During the process of underwriting a lender verifies your credit history, income, assets and liabilities before approving you for a home loan.
 The underwriting process takes place after you’ve made the downpayment on your home, and it’s merely a way for lenders to determine the risk levels associated with giving you a loan.

 Underwriters may investigate tax returns, Form W-2s, credit reports, bank statements, savings accounts and your debt-to-income ratio.
 They may also review the home’s appraisal and verify your income and employment.